AsheeshSrivastava/qnc-curriculum-studio/README.md

 ## Overview

 Curriculum Studio is an enterprise-grade AI-powered system for generating high-quality, pedagogically sound Python curriculum content.
-Built as the engine powering Aethelgard Academyâ„¢, it combines multi-agent AI pipelines, adaptive teaching modes, and self-improving RAG to deliver curriculum-ready content with 95+ quality standards.
+Built as the engine powering Aethelgard Academy™, it combines multi-agent AI pipelines, adaptive teaching modes, and self-improving RAG to deliver curriculum-ready content with 95+ quality standards.

 **Status**: Beta (Production-Ready for Testing)